 Snow nudged me gently.
 "Toboe, we should go out there.
 We can't hide forever."

-"Look, I know I said we'd face this when you're ready, but now we have no time left.
+"Look, I know I said we'd face this when you were ready, but now we have no time left.
 They're here, and you've got to face them head-on like you did with Darcia.
 Remember, Toboe?"

 "I'm done running.
 All it's ever done is hurt those around me, and I'm through with it."